JunjieDev/flutter-todo/README.md

 ## Possible features

+  - [ ] Dissable the button confirm si the new task is null or the old task is egals the newtask.
+  - [ ] Use flutter snackBar for message (Add - Delete - Edit).
   - [ ] Users could change the color scheme of the app.
   - [ ] Navigation between : all task - done tasks - not done task
   - Save task :